McVisk, William K. Partner

 Professional BackgroundBill has been a litigator and trial lawyer for more than 30 years and has focused his practice on representing insurers and insureds in insurance coverage and bad faith disputes and hospitals and nursing homes in medical negligence cases.
 He has also acted as general counsel for the American Board of Medical Specialties, the American Board of Orthopaedic Surgery and the American Board of Otolaryngology.
 He has tried numerous serious cases, including insurance bad faith cases and personal injury cases with injuries as severe as brain damage and death.
-Bill was selected for inclusion in Illinois Super Lawyers® and an Illinois Leading Lawyer for 2019.
+Since 2019, Bill has been selected to Illinois Super Lawyers® and a Illinois Leading Lawyer.

 Memberships & Affiliations

 - American Board of Medical Specialties, general counsel